Topological defects as relics of spontaneous symmetry breaking from black hole physics: Results

 The same scaling laws (although, again, with somewhat different prefactors) follow from the arguments based on the ``sonic horizon'' paradigm \cite{Zurek:1985qw,delCampo:2013nla,Francuz:2015zva,Sadhukhan:2019jan}.
 Equations \eqref{tfreeze}, \eqref{xifreeze} and \eqref{density} can be used to test the validity of KZM in laboratory experiments and in numerical simulations.

 Another important feature of KZM is the spatial distribution of the charges of topological defects.
 KZM predicts that the random choices of the locally broken symmetry -- e.g., phase of the superfluid wavefunction -- will ultimately lead to anticorrelated charges of topological defects.
-Therefore, one can expect that defects will exhibit short-range, nearest neighbor vortex-antivortex pairing.
 This is in contrast to the possibility that topological charges are distributed at random.

 The scalings of the typical winding number $\mW$ subtended by a loop $\cal C$ with circumference $C=2\pi r$ can be used to distinguish between these two alternatives \cite{Zurek:2013qba}.
 The winding number $\mW$ inside $\cal C$ is $\mW \approx n_+-n_-$ where $n_+$ and $n_-$ are the numbers positively and negatively charged vortices inside $\cal C$.
 If vortices were distributed at random with randomly assigned topological charges, the dispersion of typical winding numbers $\sqrt{\langle\mW^2\rangle}$ would be proportional to the square root of total number of defects, $n\equiv n_++n_-$ inside the loop.
 Therefore, it would scale as a square root of the area $A_{\cal C}$ inside $\cal C$, i.e., $\sqrt{\langle\mW^2\rangle}\propto\sqrt{n}\propto\sqrt A_{\cal C}\propto C$.